 “I absolutely agree with that,” Sokolich interjected.

-The FLRCC took on a lead role in planning for the events surrounding the Ironman, signing on hundreds of volunteers to help man its runners’ aid station and spectator area near the corner of Hudson Terrace and Bruce Reynolds Boulevard and perform various other tasks, from setting up early in the morning to breaking things down at the end of the day.
+The FLRCC in planning for the events surrounding the Ironman, to help man its runners’ aid station and spectator area near the corner of Hudson Terrace and Bruce Reynolds Boulevard and perform various other tasks, from setting up early in the morning to breaking things down at the end of the day.

 “Without your tireless efforts and without your participation, this would have been just another race with folks going over our pavement,” Sokolich said Thursday.
 “But you didn’t do it that way; you put a special personal touch on it.”

 Sokolich also recognized some of the athletes who actually competed in the race, including eventual male and female winners, Jordan Rapp and Mary Beth Ellis, neither of whom could be at Borough Hall Thursday.
 Instead, the mayor said, proclamations would be sent to the two athletes.

 But it was the proclamation Sokolich issued to Fort Lee resident Max Almenas that drew the most applause Thursday.

 Almenas finished his first full Ironman in 16 hours, 28 minutes and three seconds, competing on home turf.

 “Not only is he a reporter, not only is he a journalist, not only is he a web master, he is also a triathlon athlete,” Sokolich said, congratulating Almenas.